bwxor/portix/README.md

 ## Binaries

-iport is, as of now, available for:
+Portix is, as of now, available for:
 - Windows
 - Linux